adeelhasan/kitty_party/oraclizeTest/README.md

 npm run brdige
 ```

 This basically starts the bridge with the correct parameters.
 It can take a little time for the bridge to fully boot up, you will need to wait for that.
+When you see "(Ctrl+C to exit)" it would be ready.

-4. run the test :
+4. from another terminal, run the test :

 ```
 truffle test .\oraclizeTest\oraclizeTest.js